 According to the American Academy of Child and Adolescent Psychiatry, close to half of all children will experience school bullying at some point while they are at primary or secondary school, and at least 10 percent of those kids are bullied regularly.

-1. Jenny McCarthy – McCarthy shared with The View, back in 2014, a story about her autistic son, Evan, being bullied at a summer camp.
+3. Jenny McCarthy’s Son – McCarthy shared with The View, back in 2014, a story about her autistic son, Evan, being bullied at a summer camp.
 The outspoken mom revealed that her son thought that he was making new friends, but the kids were actually teasing him, unbeknownst to him.
 Eventually, the situation was talked about and resolved with the kids and their parents.

-2. Nicole Ari Parker – The Soul Food actress shared her experience with Cafe Mocha Radio and briefly revealed that her 8-year-old daughter, Sophie, was a victim of bullying by another little girl.
+4. Nicole Ari Parker’s Daughter – The Soul Food actress shared her experience with Cafe Mocha Radio and briefly revealed that when her daughter, Sophie, was 8-years-old, she was a victim of bullying by another little girl.
 She didn’t share all the details but said that she was spit on… “this child with this much aggression is absorbing something that’s happening in the house,” she said.
 Parker said that when they’re that young she has compassion on them when they’re acting out like that.